deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Shit." she squeaked.
 "You know."

 For all the fury of his entrance, Adam's voice was dangerously quiet and level.
-"You *were* stupid enough to talk to Baseball." he pointed out.
+"You *were* stupid enough to talk to BASEBALL." he pointed out.

 However Ava wanted to respond, it didn't come out except as a silent mouthing of the start of a word, and some desperate looking around, blinking rapidly as she tried to think of what to say.
 She cowered and gave an involuntary terrified gasp when Adam bunched a fist and drove it into the wall so hard that the plaster caved in.